Hoyasumii/bee-movie/README.md

 Also, I got a couple of reports of root beer being poured on us.

-Murphy's in a home because of it, babbling like a c
+Murphy's in a home because of it, babbling like a ci